aws/aws-graviton-getting-started/machinelearning/tensorflow.md

 AWS DLCs come with all the optimizations enabled, so, there are no additional runtime configurations required.
 Where as for the python wheels and the docker hub images, enable the below runtime configurations to achieve the best performance.
 ```
-# The default runtime backend for tensorflow is Eigen, but typically onednn+acl provides better performance and this can be enabled by setting the below TF environment variable
+# For TensorFlow versions older than 2.14.0, the default runtime backend is Eigen, but typically onednn+acl provides better performance.
+To enable the onednn+acl backend, set the following TF environment variable
 export TF_ENABLE_ONEDNN_OPTS=1

 # Graviton3(E) (e.g. c7g, c7gn, and hpc7g instances) supports BF16 format for ML acceleration.
 This can be enabled in oneDNN by setting the below environment variable